Aesthetic Treatment Safety: Risks, Myths and What Patients Should Know

 This is what separates medical aesthetic practice from purely commercial treatment.

-Safety and Natural Results Go Hand in Hand
+Safety and The Best Results Go Hand in Hand

 Interestingly, the safest treatments are often also the most natural-looking.